20 Good Graduation Party Food Ideas For Crowd

 Walking Tacos

 Walking tacos are a fun way to eat tacos without needing a plate.
 Start with individual bags of chips like Doritos or Fritos.
 Cut the bags open on the side (not the top) so they stay upright.
 Then, set up a taco topping station with seasoned ground beef or shredded chicken, shredded cheese, lettuce, salsa, sour cream, and jalapeños.
-Guests can scoop their favorite toppings right into the chip bag, mix it up with a fork, and eat straight from the bag.
+Guests can scoop their favorite toppings right into the chip bag, mix them up with a fork, and eat straight from the bag.
 It’s easy, fun, and there’s barely any cleanup.
 Perfect for an outdoor graduation party.

 Baked Mac & Cheese Bites